-Despite an uptick in oyster mortalities, the Mortality Index of 14% remained below the 31-year mean, continuing a 12-year trend as a consequence of low to moderate disease pressure (Table 5).
-For the 43 disease monitoring bar subset, the average observed mortality of 13.6% over the last 12 years approaches the background mortality levels of 10% or less found prior to the mid-1980s disease epizootics (MDNR, unpubl. data).
-Because of the increase, the 2015 observed mortality on the Disease Bars was ranked in the second lowest statistical grouping over the 31-year period; the past six years were in the lowest or second lowest mortality tier (Figure 11).
-This is a remarkable turnaround from 2002 when record-high disease levels devastated Maryland populations, resulting in a 58% observed mortality rate.
+Although there was an uptick in oyster mortalities, the 2016 Mortality Index of 16% was below the 32-year mean, continuing a 13-year trend as a consequence of low to moderate disease pressure (Table 5).
+For the 43 disease monitoring bar subset, the average observed mortality of 13.8% over the last 13 years approaches the background mortality levels of 10% or less found prior to the mid-1980s disease epizootics (MDNR, unpubl. data).
+However, it has steadily risen over the past three years to double that of 2013.
+Despite the increase, the 2016 observed mortality on the Disease Bars remained in the second lowest statistical grouping over the 32-year period; the past six years were in the lowest or second lowest mortality tier (Figure 11).